alfred-workflows/awesome-alfred-workflows/README.md

 - [AlfredWorkflow.com](http://alfredworkflow.com) - List of Alfred Workflows.
 - [Ctwise Alfred Workflows](https://github.com/ctwise/alfred-workflows) - Workflows from the Github user "ctwise".
 - [Packal](http://www.packal.org/) - The biggest place to find Workflows.
+- [PacMax](https://pacmax.org/) – Pacmax was assembled as a way for Alfred lovers to find and share their favorite workflows, snippets, and themes.
 - [Vítor Galvão’s Alfred Workflows](https://github.com/vitorgalvao/alfred-workflows/) - Workflows from the Github user "vitorgalvao".

 ## Contributing